AI-replica/AI-replica/README.md

 We plan to iteratively expand the replica’s capabilities, to make the conversation more natural and more authentic.

-This software and the sample data are under very permissive Creative Commons Zero v1.0 Universal licence (basically, it describes a release into the Public Domain).
+This software and the sample data are under very permissive Creative Commons Zero v1.0 Universal license (basically, it describes a release into the Public Domain).

 ## 1. How to use

 Clone this repo.

-Havigate to the AI-replica dir.
+Navigate to the AI-replica dir.

 Run the console bot:
 `python3 console_bot.py`

+### Server bot
+Alternatively, run the server bot (default port is 8000, default adress is localhost):
+`python3 server_bot.py`

+or:
+`python3 server_bot.py --port=8001`

+For help, run:
+`python3 server_bot.py -h`

+Then open your browser and navigate to the address and port server listens.

 ## 2. Testing